JoshGibsonUOH/ARCHOSC-Lab10/README.md

 If you hover over the red squiggly line, you will see that the error that is given is that your YAML file is missing the required root key “on” - this is the setting that will cover when our pipeline runs – so we will add this next.

-NOTE: When using YAML commands that are linked together should be indented using spaces when needed, the above commands are separated using more spaces to make them better fit into this document, so copy and pasting will not work.
-(Or will need some formatting changes to prevent errors)
+NOTE: As mentioned in the lecture - When using YAML commands that are linked together they should be indented using spaces when needed.

 To do this enter the following: